buildtesters/buildtest/docs/index.rst

 to define structure of test written in YAML called a  **Buildspec File**.
-The `schema docs <https://buildtesters.github.io/schemas/>`_ is a resource that hosts buildtest schemas and documents all field attributes for each schema, this will be useful when you are :ref:`buildspec_overview`.
+The `schema docs <https://buildtesters.github.io/schemas/>`_ is a resource that hosts buildtest schemas and documents all field attributes for each schema, this will be useful when you are writting buildspecs.

-A spin-off project called `lmodule <https://lmodule.readthedocs.io/en/latest/>`_ which is a Python API for `Lmod <https://lmod.readthedocs.io/en/latest/>`_.
-The buildtest module features were deprecated and moved to lmodule with the main object of automating module load testing.
+A spin-off project called `lmodule <https://lmodule.readthedocs.io/en/latest/>`_ is a Python API for `Lmod <https://lmod.readthedocs.io/en/latest/>`_.
+The buildtest module features were deprecated and moved to lmodule with the main objective is to automate module load testing.
 For more details on lmodule see https://github.com/buildtesters/lmodule

 To get started with buildtest, please review the :ref:`terminology` and proceed to :ref:`Setup`  followed by :ref:`Getting Started`.